Edit shared Microsoft Office documents in Dropbox

 - Dropbox Basic, Plus, Family and Professional: You need a Microsoft account to co-author their files online, but will not need an Office 365 license.

-- Dropbox Business: You need an enterprise Microsoft account, and a license that allows editing in Office Online.
+- Dropbox team: You need an enterprise Microsoft account, and a license that allows editing in Office Online.

 What file types will co-authoring work with?

 How do I create new Office Online files from Dropbox?